-I came home for Christmas yesterday! *happy dance* I haven’t been home since the first week of September and I must say it has been a very long three and a half months.
+I came home from England to the US for Christmas yesterday! *happy dance* I haven’t been home since the first week of September and I must say it has been a very long three and a half months.

 Well sorta.
 It’s that weird time thing isn’t it?
 I look back at the beginning of term in September when final year was just starting with all the events and new classes and I think, “WOW that really wasn’t that long ago!”

 But then I see my family decorating the house for Christmas over Skype, and out of nowhere those three and half months hit me like a train wreck and suddenly I’m trying to pack my suitcase way too far in advance, eating ice cream straight out of the carton, and all the while the Christmas music makes me want to curl up in a homesick blanket nest to nap the days away until I magically wake up at home.
 Throw in a bit of deadline stress and it’s a big whirlwind of: “I’d just really like to be home right now, right this second, with everything that needs to happen between now and then just perfectly sorted out.”

 Unfortunately, it doesn’t really work like that no matter how much I wish it did.
 (Shocking, I know.)
 Deadlines must be finished and submitted.
 Meetings have to be attended.
 And then of course 21 hours of planes, trains, automobiles, and lack of sleep must be endured before I’m greeted with warm hugs at the airport and many slobbery puppy kisses from Miss Bella when I finally get home.

 ONE: The flight goes “back in time” rather than forwards.
 It’s harder to come to the UK from the states because it’s usually a red eye flight that lands in the morning of the following day.
 It feels like you’ve been travelling much longer that way, because not only do you hardly get sleep on the plane, you then have to stay awake for the following day to adjust to the time difference (England is 5 hours ahead of North Carolina time).